By Stephen Roche (Dorset HealthCare) and Annie Ding (NHSmail COE)

 We would liaise quite closely with lots of different people.
 The IT team helped us by demonstrating the functionality of O365, and we worked with the Information Governance manager for DPIA work as there is lots of data transfer.
 We also worked closely with the training team and the comms team because in order to mitigate some of the risks we identify during our work, we often have to create SOPs or training guidance.

 Initially there was some debate as to whether O365 should be considered for clinical safety.
-However, according to the definition provided by NHS Digital, O365 is a Health IT system and therefore requires a Clinical Safety Case in line with the NHS Digital DCB0160 standard, mandated under the Health and Social Care Act (2012).
+However, according to the definition provided by NHS England, O365 is a Health IT system and therefore requires a Clinical Safety Case in line with the NHS England DCB0160 standard, mandated under the Health and Social Care Act (2012).

 O365 adds so much more than just Word and PowerPoint.
 It has lots of collaboration tools, and it’s important to consider the clinical impact of these.